 - Cable is one of Canada's largest providers of cable television, high-speed Internet access and cable telephony services, and is also a facilities-based telecommunications alternative to the traditional telephone companies. - Cable has highly-clustered and technologically advanced broadband cable networks in the provinces of Ontario, New Brunswick and Newfoundland and Labrador.
-Its Ontario cable systems, which encompass approximately 90% of its 2.3 million television subscribers, are concentrated in and around three principal clusters: (i) the Greater Toronto Area, Canada's largest metropolitan centre; (ii) Ottawa, the capital city of Canada; and (iii) the Guelph to London corridor in southwestern Ontario.
-The New Brunswick and Newfoundland and Labrador cable systems in Atlantic Canada comprise the balance of its cable systems and subscribers. - The Cable Operations segment had 2.3 million television subscribers at December 31, 2010, representing approximately 29% of all television subscribers in Canada.
-At December 31, 2010, it provided digital cable services to approximately 1.7 million of its television subscribers and high-speed Internet service to approximately 1.7 million residential subscribers.
-It provides local telephone and long-distance services under the Rogers Home Phone brand to residential customers with both voice-over-cable and circuit-switched technologies with over a million subscriber lines at December 31, 2010. - The Rogers Business Solutions ("RBS") segment of Cable offers local and long-distance telephone, enhanced voice and data networking services, and IP access to medium and large Canadian businesses and governments, as well as making some of these offerings available on a wholesale basis to other telecommunications providers and within Rogers.
-At December 31, 2010, there were 146,000 local line equivalents and 42,000 broadband data circuits in service.
-Cable and RBS are increasingly focusing its business segment sales efforts within its traditional cable television footprint, where it is able to provide and serve customers with voice and data telephony services provided over its own infrastructure. - The Rogers Retail segment operates a retail distribution chain with approximately 400 stores at December 31, 2010, many of which provide customers with the ability to purchase all of Rogers' primary services (cable television, Internet, cable telephony and wireless), pay their Rogers bills, and pick up or return Rogers digital and Internet equipment.
-The segment also offers digital video disc ("DVD") and video game sales and rentals.
+Its Ontario cable systems, which encompass approximately 91% of its 2.3 million television subscribers, are concentrated in and around three principal clusters: (i) the Greater Toronto Area, Canada's largest metropolitan centre; (ii) Ottawa, the capital city of Canada; and (iii) the Guelph to London corridor in southwestern Ontario.
+The New Brunswick and Newfoundland and Labrador cable systems in Atlantic Canada comprise the balance of its cable systems and subscribers. - The Cable Operations segment had 2.3 million television subscribers at December 31, 2011, representing approximately 32% of cable television subscribers in Canada.
+At December 31, 2011, it provided digital cable services to approximately 1.8 million of its television subscribers and high-speed Internet service to approximately 1.8 million residential subscribers.
+Under the Rogers Home Phone brand, it provides local telephone and long-distance services to residential and small business customers and had over one million subscriber lines at December 31, 2011. - The Rogers Business Solutions ("RBS") segment of Cable offers local and long-distance telephone, enhanced voice and data networking services, and IP access to medium and large Canadian businesses and governments, as well as making some of these offerings available on a wholesale basis to other telecommunications providers and within Rogers.
+At December 31, 2011, there were

+109,000 local line equivalents and 32,000 broadband data circuits in service.
+RBS is increasingly focusing its business segment sales efforts within the Company's traditional cable television footprint, where it is able to provide and serve customers with voice and data telephony services provided over its own infrastructure.

+• The Video segment offers digital video disc ("DVD") and video game sales and rentals, a business which we have been phasing out over the course of the past two years.
+In addition, management of Video, on behalf of Wireless and Cable, operates a retail distribution chain with approximately 360 stores at December 31, 2011, many of which provide customers with the ability to purchase all of Rogers' products and services (wireless, cable television, Internet, and cable telephony), pay their Rogers bills, and pick up or return Rogers digital and Internet equipment.